 Elizabeth founded Dyslexia Information Day in 2008 and started the Dyslexia Awards in 2015.
-Over the years, she has won numerous awards including Pride of Shropshire 2016 and Federation of Small Businesses Volunteer Champion 2021.
+She was a finalist at the Pride of Shropshire Awards in 2012 and 2016, and was named Federation of Small Businesses Volunteer Champion in 2021.

 Why did you start The Dyslexic Dyslexia Consultant (TheDDC)?